You land in Kampala. You want to get to Jinja for White Nile rafting. A sleek black cab pulls up, and the driver quotes you $50 USD.

 That same trip?
 Locals pay roughly $3-5 USD by hopping on a colorful shared minibus called a Matatu.
 After 15 years in Jinja, I can tell you: the travelers who take the Matatu don't just save money.
 They get the most authentic experience of Uganda.

-"Are Matatus safe?"
-Thousands of locals take them every day.
+While private taxis may quote $50+, thousands of locals take Matatus every day.
 They're crowded and loud, but they're not sketchy.
 They're the people's transport.

 "Don't just travel THROUGH Uganda.